Fernando de Valenzuela, 1st Marquis of Villasierra: Career

-Francisco de Valenzuela reportedly left Ronda after killing a man, although the details are unclear.
-He served with the Spanish army in Flanders and Milan, before settling in the Kingdom of Naples, then part of the Crown of Aragon.
+Francisco de Valenzuela, the father of Fernando, served with the Spanish army in Flanders and Milan, before settling in the Kingdom of Naples, then part of the Crown of Aragon.
 His brother Cristobal was Governor of the town of Barletta, in Apulia and Francisco was appointed Governor or Regidor of Sant'Agata, a town in the Province of Naples.

-After his death in 1640, Leonora returned to Madrid and secured her son a position as page in the household of Duke of Infantado.
+After Francisco's death in 1640, his widowed wife Leonora, returned to Madrid and secured her son, Fernando, a position as page in the household of Duke of Infantado.
 From 1648 to 1655, Infantado was successively ambassador to Rome, Governor of Milán, and finally Viceroy of Sicily, before retiring to Spain, where he died in 1657.

-Valenzuela served in the Spanish army in Italy but his career stagnated and he returned to Madrid in 1659.
+Fernando Valenzuela served in the Spanish army in Italy, but as his career stagnated, he returned to Madrid in 1659.
 Two years later, he married Maria Ambrosia de Uceda, lady-in-waiting to Mariana of Austria, who gave him a position in her household as a wedding present.
 When Philip IV died in 1665, his son Charles II was only three years old and Mariana appointed regent by the Council of Castile.
 The next decade was dominated by a power struggle between Mariana and Charles' illegitimate half-brother, John of Austria the Younger, (1629-1679).

 As government became more complex, individual rulers could no longer manage the administrative burden on their own and needed to delegate, hence the use of validos or privados.
 Often translated as 'favourite', 'trusted advisor' is a better description of the role; it was used in Spain in various forms from the 15th century to the late 18th century and formalised by Philip IV in 1620.
 English-language biographies of Valenzuela, such as his entry in the 1911 Encyclopædia Britannica, often reflect the 17th century view women were incapable of ruling without a man and imply a sexual relationship.
 Rather than depending on one person or 'valido', in reality Mariana used a number of different advisors.

 The instability that often accompanied royal minorities was heightened by Charles' ill-health and the likelihood he would die childless.
 The resulting contest between his co-heirs Louis XIV of France and Emperor Leopold split the Spanish political elite into Austrian and French factions.
 Mariana therefore preferred to rely on a small group of loyalists, who owed their careers to her.
 In addition to Valenzuela, these included her personal confessor Juan Everardo Nithard, who came with her from Vienna in 1659, and the Marquis de Aytona; all three were accused of being her lovers at one time or another.